 Nathan Sports is a very well-known company in the running world and for good reason.
 This brand offers some of the best hydration packs on the market.
 They have packs for all runners, whether you’re a brand new runner with no experience to ultrarunners and marathoners.

 Out of all of the Nathan packs, two really stand out due to their features and versatility: the VaporWrap and VaporShape.
 The two packs are pretty much identical except the VaporWrap is designed for men while the VaporShape is ideal for women.

 Both packs carry a 2L bladder but have upwards of 8L of space in the pack for storage or extra water.
 Your water is kept cool for longer than most other packs due to an insulated bladder pocket.
 With a properly fitting size, the VaporWrap and VaporShape have literally no bounce thanks to the Nathan Sport Bladder Control System and their Ergo-Response System.

-Nathan addressed this concern by adding special pockets for ice pack in the back of their packs.
+Nathan addressed this concern by adding special small pockets for an ice pack in the back of their packs.
 The packs are already highly breathable so these are a great choice for runners in warm regions.
 The VaporWrap and VaporShape can both be used with trekking poles and have adjustable elastic cords for carrying poles as well as strapping the pack down.

 Overall these packs can be used in any situation, even for casual hiking.
 The VaporWrap comes in one color while the VaporShape comes in two.

 Both packs are ideal for use in areas where you may come across traffic or if you are running at night as they both have reflectors all around them.
 If you need a pack that is easy to use, priced reasonably, and can be worn in hot weather comfortably, the VaporWrap or VaporShape would be an excellent choice.

-Women who find that they get bounce or chafing from packs should have their issues alleviated with the VaporShape since it fits the female form like a glove.
+Women who find that they get a bounce or chafing from packs should have their issues alleviated with the VaporShape since it fits the female form like a glove.

 UltrAspire is a reputable brand owned by Elite Creators LLC.
 The UltrAspire team consists of runners and other avid outdoor enthusiasts so their products are personally tested and held to a high standard of quality.
 Other authorities in the running world back this brand and their packs.

 The Omega pack was originally a custom pack created for Krissy Moehl, a well-known ultra trail runner, is one of UltrAspire’s most praised models.

 The left side of the pack has a mesh pocket over another small zippered pocket.
 UltrAspire also included their Magnon Electrolyte pocket which keeps salt tablets and powders in easy reach separate from other items.